Ekram-B/EigenFaces/README.md

 # EigenFaces

 The EigenFaces algorithm is a PCA based algorithm and is an example of unsupervised learning.
-The algorithm is used for face recognition.
-For this implementation - when the program is ready to test, we will use the AT&T databse of faces.
+This algorithm was implemented for as an assignment- the task of which was to implement and apply dimensionality reduction for classification problems.

 To apply Eigenfaces - one must have knowledge of PCA (Principal Component Analysis) and the Kth nearest neighbor model.

-Using the following paper to aid in implementation. http://www.bytefish.de/pdf/facerec_python.pdf
+Using the following paper was used as an aid. http://www.bytefish.de/pdf/facerec_python.pdf